Northern Lights Bike Ride

 Why Minnesota is a Top Spot for Winter

 It's a common question: What is winter really like in Minnesota?
-Well, we're happy to report that winter isn’t a season here; it’s a state of mind supported by a seemingly endless array of special events and excuses to embrace the cold.
+Well, we're happy to report that winter isn’t a season here; it’s a state of mind supported by a seemingly endless array of special events and excuses to embrace, rather than escape, the cold.

 two cross-country skiers in woods from above